sokcheng/Kitsuchan-NG/README.md

 # How to use
 By default, `kitsuchan-ng` uses `kit!` for its prefix where `kit` are the first three letters of the bot account's username.
 You can override this.

-# Supported commands (not complete)

-* `help` - Display help information.
-* `info` - Display info about the bot itself.
-* `guildinfo` - Display info about the current guild.
-* `channnelinfo` - Display info about the current channel.
-* `userinfo <mention>` - Display info about the mentioned user.
-* `echo <text>` - Repeat the user's text back at them.
-* `duckduckgo <list of terms>` - Fetch Instant Answer from DuckDuckGo.
-This is probably the most useful command the bot has right now, due to the high versatility of the Instant Answers API.
-* `ibsearch <list of tags>` - Search IbSear.ch for anime pictures.
-* `halt` - Halt the bot.
-Only the bot's owner can do this.
-* `restart` - Restart the bot.
-Only the bot's owner can do this.